MisanthropicBit/bibpy/docs/tutorial.rst

     ['author', 'title', 'year', 'month', 'message']
     >>> entry.clear()  # Clear all fields (set to None)

-Entry fields that were not present when parsing return `None`.

 Requirements Checking
 ---------------------

-Both bibtex and biblatex have requirements per entry that are usually not enforced but are needed for proper formatting.
-Luckily, bibpy can also check this for you.
+Both bibtex and biblatex have requirements per entry that are usually not enforced but are needed for proper formatting and bibpy can also check this for you.
 Consider the entries below.

 .. code:: bibtex